jlw-ecoevo/gRodon2/README.md

 ## `gRodon` with conda

-[Susheel Busi has setup a conda environment to run `gRodon`](https://github.com/susheelbhanu/gRodon)  v1.0.0 (**no eukaryotes**) with some helper scripts that made be useful to some users.
+[Susheel Busi has setup a conda environment to run `gRodon`](https://github.com/susheelbhanu/gRodon)  v1.0.0 (**no eukaryotes, no metagenome_v2 mode**) with some helper scripts that made be useful to some users.
 The `gRodon` developers take no responsibility for the functioning of this code though and all questions should be submitted directly to the author.

 ## Citation
 If you find `gRodon` is useful to your study, please cite us!